NEEDS MAJOR EDITING.

 - Gold Rush Period (1849-1860) when 55 plant species arrived with imported supplies;

-Wtih the introduction of Old World agricultural practices and plants, and probable overgrazing, weedy species such as Wild oats, Filaree, Foxtail, Mustard spp., Wild radish, Yellow star thistle, Russian thistle, Kochia, Amaranthus spp., and Curly dock, found new plant succession niches to replace less competitive native species.
+With the introduction of Old World agricultural practices and plants and probable overgrazing, weedy species such as Wild oats, Filaree, Foxtail, Mustard spp., Wild radish, Yellow starthistle, Russian thistle, Kochia, Amaranthus spp., and Curly dock, found new plant succession niches to replace less competitive native species.
 Estimates are that 75% of current California weeds have Old World origins.
 (Anderson)

-California indigenous herbivores (herds of deer, elk and antelope were found in California’s valleys.
+California indigenous herbivores (herds of deer, elk, and antelope were found in California’s valleys.
 Agricultural development and loss of habitat drove these herbivores to the hills and mountains.
-According to most references, these herbivores did not occupy a niche in mountain ecosystems, yet, it is incredulous that they did not naturally migrate to summer pastures as grasses dried in the summer because native grasses typically do not possess high quality forage after they dry.
-Confirm.
+According to most references, these herbivores did not occupy a niche in mountain ecosystems,

-During the MIssion Period, livestock were driven overland from Sonora and Baja California or brought by ship.
-Domesticated stock consisted of Black Spanish Cattle, (insert photo) that were black, small boned and had long horms similar to a long-horned breed.
-Oxen, horses, mules, sheep, goats, and pigs were also found on most Ranchos.
+During the MIssion Period, livestock was driven overland from Sonora and Baja California or brought by ship.
+The domesticated stock consisted of Black Spanish Cattle, (insert photo) that were black, small boned and had long horns similar to a long-horned breed found on ranches today.
+The Rancho economy in California was based on ranching with the principal product being cow hides and tallow for export.
+The Spanish black cattle were ideal for this use.
+Also, oxen, horses, mules, sheep, goats, and pigs were also found on most of Alta California’s Ranchos.

-During this Mission period, there were on only three Spanish ranchos in the Salinas area that were provisionally givenl permission to occupy and dwell on lands belonging to the Spanish Crown.
+Under Spanish control, here were on only three Spanish ranchos in the Salinas area that were provisionally given permission to occupy and dwell on lands belonging to the Spanish Crown.
 These Ranchos were: Buena Vista, Salina, and El Tucho.
 (Anderson).

 History has portrayed the Ranchero as indolent and self-entitled, when perhaps, he was, more likely, the victim of circumstances.
 The reputation might have been true for a few larger, more visible ranchos, but some ranchos were quite small, such as some near the former San Antonio Mission, or were very remote, and life was not as idyllic as portrayed.
 (McGuinn?)